-This is a "let's play with food" recipe that I made in my quest for July 4th finger food.
-There are several "green eggs" recipes to be found, but I added a few surprise ingredients to turn this into a little more than an app and a little less than a lunch serving.
+This is a festive addition to a table of finger food.
+There are several "green eggs" recipes to be found, but I added a few surprise ingredients.
 You can hard boil the eggs in advance and then put the deviled eggs together before serving.
 There is a good amount of lime juice in the egg and avocado filling, but there will be discoloration if they are prepared too soon before serving.
 Add the cayenne pepper to the top of the eggs at the last minute.
 You can multiply or divide this recipe easily. —Bevi